PatrickSachs/deformulator/README.md

 * The Beam VM is register based, which doesn't map overly nice to decompile it back to a functional language.
 I've decided to go with an approach that initially assumes that every register is a variable and then tries to optimize these variables away as much as possible without causing side effects.
 * The Beam VM has almost no control strctures left in tact (It's essentially goto spaghetti code).
 To decompile this back into familiar looking statements I am matching on known patterns to transform it back into something similar it started as.
-* I've found that the Beam VM isn't too well doucmented.
+* I've found that the Beam VM isn't too well documented.
 The often referred to ["Beam Book"](https://blog.stenmans.org/theBeamBook/#AP-Instructions) lacks documentation for a lot of instructions, and the ones that are documented are often hard to understand for someone not yet deeply familiar with the VM.

 ## Example